MicrosoftDocs/SupportArticles-docs/Teams/tls-certificates/connection-closes-sip-options-fails.md

 Either situation can be caused by one of the following conditions:

-- The TLS certificate is not the minimum required version of TLS 1.2.
+- The TLS connection is not using the minimum required version of TLS 1.2.
 - The SBC certificate is self-signed or not assigned by a trusted CA.

 ## Resolution